Saghen/blink.cmp/README.md

       keyword_range = 'prefix',
-      -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues -- todo: shouldnt this also affect the accept command? should this also be per language? keyword_regex = '[%w_\\-]',
+      -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues -- TODO: shouldnt this also affect the accept command? should this also be per language? keyword_regex = '[%w_\\-]',
       -- after matching with keyword_regex, any characters matching this regex at the prefix will be excluded exclude_from_prefix_regex = '[\\-]',